-The S151 Officer will maintain a counterparty list in compliance with the criteria on Page 17 If changes to criteria are deemed necessary, these will be submitted to Council for approval.
-Separate criteria determine which types of investment instrument are either specified or non-specified in accordance with the Code of Practice.
+The S151 Officer will maintain a counterparty list in compliance with the criteria on Page 17 If changes to the limits shown are deemed necessary, these will be submitted to Council for approval.
+Separate criteria determine which types of investment instruments are either specified or non-specified in accordance with the Code of Practice (See P22).